BurntSushi/quickcheck/README.md

 to the failure.)

 Also, I would like to avoid using macros for building abstractions.
-(I'm not opposed to using them to generating trait implementations---as is done in the standard library---but I haven't learned them yet.)
+(I'm not opposed to using them for generating trait implementations---as is done in the standard library---but I haven't learned them yet.)